Lens Aberrations and Distortion

 pincushion distortion of telephoto lens image Lisbon street.

-Unlike the aberrations above, distortions do not generally affect image sharpness; furthermore, distortions cannot be minimized by stopping down a lens.
-Despite this, barrel and pincushion distortions are efficiently corrected using software, and some cameras automatically apply the appropriate corrections when taking a picture.
-Correcting complex distortions is also possible, but requires a correction profile that knows the exact structure of the warped geometry.
+Unlike the aberrations mentioned above, distortions do not generally affect image sharpness and cannot be minimized by stopping down the lens.
+However, barrel and pincushion distortions can be efficiently corrected using software like Adobe Lightroom, and most modern cameras automatically apply the appropriate corrections when taking a picture.
+Correcting complex distortions is also possible but requires a correction profile that accurately maps the structure of the warped geometry.

-Barrel and pincushion distortion are often associated with specific focal lengths.
-For instance, short-focus lenses tend to exhibit barrel distortion, while long-focus lenses are more susceptible to pincushion distortion.
-Zoom lenses are commonly afflicted by both, showing barrel distortion on their wide end and transitioning to pincushion distortion on the long end of the zoom range.
-This behaviour is present regardless of the absolute focal length of the zoom lens.
+Barrel and pincushion distortions are often associated with specific focal lengths.
+For instance, short-focus lenses tend to exhibit barrel distortion, while long-focus lenses are more prone to pincushion distortion.
+Zoom lenses commonly show both types of distortion, with barrel distortion appearing at the wide end and transitioning to pincushion distortion at the telephoto end of the zoom range.
+This behaviour is consistent regardless of the absolute focal length of the zoom lens.
 For example, both 16–35 mm and 70–200 mm lenses will show barrel distortion at 16 mm and 70 mm, respectively, and pincushion distortion at 35 mm and 200 mm, respectively.

-Despite the presence of optical distortions in many lenses, the effects are hard to notice in most photographs.
-Images where optical distortions are most evident often feature straight lines running parallel and close to the edges of the frame.
+Despite the presence of optical distortions in many lenses, their effects are often subtle and hard to notice in most photographs.
+Distortions become most evident in images that feature straight lines running parallel and close to the edges of the frame.